 How Old Do I Need to Be to Have Them Removed?

 Wisdom teeth usually erupt anywhere from the age of 15-25.
 Depending on the type and severity of impacted teeth, you may need wisdom teeth removed anywhere around the ages of 17 or 18, or 19 - though this does vary.
 It’s possible to have them removed at any age.
 Usually, dental complications of wisdom tooth surgery are less likely in younger adults, though unfortunately, complications in any type of oral surgery are possible.

 Why Don’t We Have Room for Wisdom Teeth?

 A common Third Molar Problem Question we get is why don't they grow in?
 Our jaws are smaller than they used to be.
 That’s not because of evolution — it’s because our modern diet lacks certain key nutrients that allow the jaw to develop properly.
 The fact is, many human beings do not have enough room in their mouth for their third molars (wisdom teeth) to fully erupt into the mouth.

-One vitamin, in particular, Vitamin K2, is responsible for letting the jaw develop by taking calcium in the body and putting it into the bones.
+One vitamin, in particular, Vitamin K2, is responsible for letting the jaw develop by taking calcium from the body and putting it into the bones.
 Most people don’t grow up eating the kinds of food where you’d get Vitamin K2 — liver and organ meat as well as animal products from animals that eat grass (not grain or corn).
 The low-fat food craze of the 90s, as well as factory farming, have virtually obliterated Vitamin K2 from our diets.

 That’s why, these days, an underdeveloped lower third of the face is so common that it has become the norm.
 Our ancestors and small tribes not eating the modern diet had great jaw development with room for all 32 teeth to come in straight.